Kodebyraaet/pattern/readme.md

-# Kodebyraaet Pattern for Laravel 5
+# Kodebyraaet Pattern for Laravel 5 and Lumen

 The base for the repository pattern we use in Kodebyraaet.